Al-Hilal (magazine): History and profile

-Al-Hilal was founded in 1892 by Jurji Zaydan, a journalist from Beirut who had come to Egypt in the 1880s.
+Al-Hilal was founded in 1892 by Jurji Zaydan, a journalist and historical novelist from Beirut who had come to Egypt in the 1880s.
 The first issue of the monthly was published in September 1892.
 After Jurji Zaydan's death the journal was edited by his sons, Emile and Shukri Zaydan.
-Shortly after its start Al-Hilal managed to be a popular magazine along with another magazine Al Muqtataf.
+Shortly after its start Al-Hilal managed to be a popular literary magazine along with the popular science magazine Al Muqtataf.

 The magazine, published in Arabic, is based in Cairo.
 It is one of the state-owned publications in the country.
 State-run Dar Al Hilal Publishing House is the publisher of the magazine.

 Past issues of Al-Hilal were digitized by the Bibliotheca Alexandrina.
 In addition, the publisher also archived the past issues of the magazine and of other publications.
 South Korean news agency the AsiaN and the magazine initiated a cultural partnership to support the cooperation in the fields of culture and media.

 Al Hilal has inspired many Arabic magazines, including Al Nafais Al Asriyyah launched in Jerusalem in 1908.